ZcashCommunityGrants/arboretum-notes/AllArboristCallNotes/Arborist Call 48-Notes.md

 [24:03] - **Daira**

-Yeah, they do in practice have larger numbers and always have done.
+Yeah, they do in practice have larger [user agent version] numbers and always have done.
 They're obviously deliberately copying our strings because its not a direct fork but it was deliberately launched at the same time and their marketing exploited confusion between the two networks.
 Its annoying.

 [24:50] - **Nate**

 This is slightly a tangent from monitoring but would it be feasible introduce a network protocol change that would be backwards incompatible.
 We would need to do it safely to migrate legitimate Zcash nodes but the goal would be to prevent this issue.
 Knock off nodes that happen to be similar.
-I guess there is the easy version, knocking off nodes that aren't trying hard to accidentally connect to the same protocol & maybe the harder version which might be impossible using consensus which is knock of nodes which are malicious.
+I guess there is the easy version, knocking off nodes that aren't trying hard to accidentally connect to the same protocol & maybe the harder version which might be impossible using consensus which is knock off nodes which are malicious.

 [25:43]